 There are many calm and clear states of mind, but the meditation is not about chasing after them.
 Meditation occurs before any states of mind become fixed.

 The most important thing is not to judge, criticize, assess, or find fault with anything that arises in your mind.
 This includes how you are doing with the koan.
 Then the compassion has somewhere to come in.

-Any final suggestions for trying this?
+Final suggestions for trying this